boss507104/CSC-Pilot/python-environment/smartsim-environment.md

 * The final `uv pip check` must run only after the dependency restoration step.
 * Every `uv pip install` uses `--link-mode=copy` because the uv cache and Tykky target environment reside on different filesystems.
 * The SmartRedis Python client and SmartRedis native libraries serve different purposes.
+* The native SmartRedis libraries are expected under `install/lib64`.
+* If the target system installs native libraries under `install/lib`, replace `lib64` with `lib` in the loader and validation commands.
+* `CMAKE_PREFIX_PATH` points to the SmartRedis installation prefix for downstream CMake projects.
 * The native SmartRedis library must be rebuilt when its compiler, source, target system, or ABI changes.
 * `UV_CONCURRENT_DOWNLOADS=4` limits simultaneous external package downloads.
 * Missing PyTorch and TensorFlow backends in `smart validate` are intentional.